-In recent weeks, the US Army Corps of Engineers declared its intention to seek a new owner for the Upper Lock, a risky plan that could put the lock into the hands of a private corporation.
+In late 2020/early 2021, the US Army Corps of Engineers declared its intention to seek a new owner for the Upper Lock, a risky plan that could put the lock into the hands of a private corporation.

 The Corps seeks to abandon the Lock structure, including the cost of maintenance and its responsibility for flood risk management.